WandaChen/DataVisualizationProject/README.md

 8. Make line in the line graph thinner and more opacity, and change the bottom graph smaller.
 9. Update the name for country code.
 So when a user clicks the country code in the legend table, in the area 2 header, it shows the country name and code, especially for the code that is really different than the country name.
 10. After modified the all, I think I need to make it more explanatory instead of exploratory graph.
 So I redesign for the whole graph for version 3.

 * (Update for version 3)

-1) Instead of legend show the country code, it will display continent names that I separated it to 7 of them.
+11. Instead of legend show the country code, it will display continent names that I separated it to 7 of them.
 It will reflect in the scatter plot's dots.
-2) Update the hover information to add country name to it.
+12. Update the hover information to add country name to it.
-3) Instead of bar graph for each country, it will display line chart for each continent alongs in the countries in that continent.
+13. Instead of bar graph for each country, it will display line chart for each continent alongs in the countries in that continent.
-4) It is similar to the whole continent, but in a smaller size.
+14. Remove the line chart in the main graph to show only data points - to avoid dense and clutter.

 ### Feedback
 Questions for feed back response: